What is intertrigo?

 Investigations may be necessary to determine the cause of intertrigo.

-- A scraping for mycology (fungi)
+- A scraping for microscopy and culture of fungi (mycology)

 What is the treatment for intertrigo?